integrableFluid/iFluidDocumentation/docs/model.md

 # Implementing a new model

 This example demonstrates how to implement a model in iFluid.
+Before implementing a model, one should understand the basics of the thermodynamic Bethe ansatz (TBA).
+The [introductory iFluid paper](https://arxiv.org/abs/2001.02547) contains a short review of the necessary theory.

 ### The model